 The Company determines whether its non-financial assets are impaired when there are indicators of impairment as defined in IAS 36.
-This requires an estimation of the value-in-use of the cash-generating unit ('the CGU'), which constitutes the carrying value of property, plant and equipment, and right of use assets as at 31 December 2022.
+This requires an estimation of the value-in-use of the cash-generating unit ('the CGU'), which constitutes the carrying value of property, plant and equipment and right of use assets as at 31 December 2023.
 Estimating the value-in-use requires the Company to make an estimate of the expected future cash flows from the CGU and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The Company used a weighted average cost of capital of 7.69% (2021: 5.96%) to calculate the present value of cash flows for determining the value-in-use.
-The carrying value of the CGU with indicators of impairment as at 31 December 2022 was RO 249.456 million (31 December 2021 - RO 260.109 million).
+The Company used a weighted average cost of capital of 7.7% (2022: 7.2%) to calculate the present value of cash flows for determining the value-in-use.
+The carrying value of the CGU as at 31 December 2023 was RO 238.718 million (31 December 2022 - RO 249.456 million).

 The recoverable amount of the CGU has been determined based on value in use calculations.
-These calculations use pre-tax cash flow projections based on the financial budgets approved by management and based on the historical inflation rates, contractual clauses of PWPA and the estimates for relevant macroeconomic factors.
+These calculations use post-tax cash flow projections based on the financial projections approved by management and based on the historical inflation rates, contractual clauses of PWPA and the estimates for relevant macroeconomic factors.
 The growth rate considered does not exceed the long-term average growth rate for the utilities industry sectors in which the CGU operates.
-The decrease / increase in weighted average cost of capital by 1% would increase the fair value by RO 54 million and decrease the fair value by 36 million respectively, which would not result in an impairment of the CGU as at 31 December 2022.
-Management believes that the residual value of the CGU will have substantial value at the conclusion of the current PWPA and the Company will be able to continue to generate revenue through supply of power and water which takes into account the possibility of extension of PWPA as well as the government's future plans to deregulate the power and water sector in Oman.
+The decrease in revenue and increase in costs by 1% would not result in an impairment of the CGU as at 31 December 2023, however increase in WACC by 1% may result in carrying amount exceeding the recoverable amount.
+Management believes that the residual value of the CGU will have substantial value after the current PWPA and the Company will be able to continue to generate revenue through supply of power and water which takes into account the possibility of extension of PWPA as well as the government's future plans to deregulate the power and water sector in Oman.